Landscape encodings enhance optimization

-The last optimisation problem we consider is that of a Spin Glass problem.
-Consider the set of configurations $X=\{-1,+1\}^n$) with the energy function
+The last example we consider is a Spin Glass problem.
+Consider the set of configurations $X=\{-1,+1\}^n$ with the energy function

 for a spin configuration $x \in X$.
-Proceeding differently from the usual $\pm J$ spin glass \cite{Binder:1986}, we allow the coupling to be either ferromagnetic or zero, $J_{ij} \in \{+1,0\}$.
+Proceeding differently from the usual Gaussian or $\pm J$ spin glass models \cite{Sherrington:1975,Binder:1986}, we allow the coupling to be either antiferromagnetic or zero, $J_{ij} \in \{-1,0\}$.
 This is sufficient to create frustration and obtain hard optimization problems.
-Taking the couplings $J_{ij}$ as the adjacency matrix of a graph $G$, the spin glass problem is equivalent to the Max-Cut problem on $G$, which asks to divide the node set of $G$ into two subsets such that a maximum number of edges runs between the two subsets \cite{Garey:1979a}.
+Taking the negative coupling matrix $-J$ as the adjacency matrix of a graph $G$, the spin glass problem is equivalent to the max-cut problem on $G$, which asks to divide the node set of $G$ into two subsets such that a maximum number of edges runs between the two subsets \cite{Garey:1979a}.

-The idea for an encoding works on the level of the graph $G$.
-First of all, we assume that $G$ is connected since otherwise the problem separates into problems on the connected components of $G$.
+The idea for an encoding works on the level of the graph $G$, which we assume to be connected.
 The set $Y$ of the encoding consists of all spanning trees of $G$.
 In the mapped configuration $x=\alpha(y)$, $x_i$ and $x_j$ have different spin values whenever $ij$ is an edge of the spanning tree $y$.
 Since a spanning tree is a connected bipartite graph, this uniquely (up to $+1/-1$ symmetry) defines the spin configuration $x$.
 The encoding $\alpha$ is not complete in general.
 Homogeneous spin configurations, for instance, are not generated by any spanning tree.
-The ground state, however, is certain to be represented by a spanning tree.
-Two spanning trees $y,z \in Y$ are adjacent, if $z$ can be obtained from $y$ by addition of an edge $e$ and removal of a different edge $f$ that has one vertex in common with $e$.
+Each ground state configuration $x_\text{ground}$, however, is certain to be represented by a spanning tree due to the following argument.
+Suppose there is a minimum energy configuration $x_\text{ground}$ that is not generated by any spanning tree.
+Then the subgraph of $G$ formed by all edges connecting unequal spins in $x_\text{ground}$ is disconnected.
+We choose one of the connected components, calling its node set $C$.
+By flipping all spins in $C$, we keep all edges present for $x_\text{ground}$.
+Since $G$ is connected, we obtain at least one additional edge from a node in $C$ to a node outside $C$.
+Thus we have constructed a configuration with strictly lower energy than $x_\text{ground}$, a contradiction.
+Two spanning trees $y,z \in Y$ are adjacent, if $z$ can be obtained from $y$ by addition of an edge $e$ and removal of a different edge $f$.

-The instances for the spin glass problems are produced by stochastically generating graphs $G$ using the following iterative procedure: (1) Generate a graph with two nodes connected by an edge.
-(2) In the current graph, choose a pair of nodes $\{j,k\}$ at random with equal probabilities (3) Add a node $i$ and edges $\{i,j\}$ and $\{i,k\}$ to the current graph.
-(4) Resume at (2) unless the desired number of nodes $n$ has been reached.